s-killer/ReviewSystem/README.md

 1. No compulsion of registration
 2. App should be of small size
-3. You can join this project even if you are not Good at programming.
+3. You can contribute to this project even if you are not Good at programming.

-Ways to income?
-Google AdSense
+We are building a community, join Tody!